Sleeping Beauty's Royal Ball takes place at Disneyland.

 offers a tempting special four-course Valentine feast.

-re-launched.
-The Belle and Tom Sawyer's Island (the attraction's main dock) have been refurbished.
+The Belle and Tom Sawyer's Island (the attraction's main dock) has been refurbished.

 A groundbreaking ceremony for a new hotel in Tokyo Disneyland takes place.

 Mickey, Donald, Goofy and Chip & Dale appear in a safety prayer festival